RapidRiverSoftware/employee-handbook/README.md

 ### Computers

-If you are working for Rapid River on your computing equipment, it must run one of the following operating systems:
+If you are working for Rapid River on your own computing equipment, it must run one of the following operating systems:

 * Windows 11 or later
 * OS X 12.1 or later